Lessig2016/Lessig2016.github.io/README.md

 The Slack contains a channel for each of the team's projects, as well as other relevant topics, including: *frontend*, *backend*, *mobile* and *big data*.

 To receive an invite, please complete the [volunteer registration][skills].

+## Forums

+Team Lessig Tech also provides an open forum for the discussion of campaign strategy and tactics, technical implementations and ideas on [Google Groups][gg].

 ## Contributing